AnthonyEbert/Computationally-efficient-simulation-of-queues_queuecomputer/Code/README.md

----
-title: "Replication script"
-author: "Anthony Ebert"
-date: "27 February 2017"
-output: pdf_document
----

 # Steps to replication

+1. Change working directory to this directory
-1. Run jss3041.sh
+2. Run jss3041.sh